Skip to Main Content

 Choose a Database

 The appropriate databases to search will largely depend on the research area of your investigators/grant.
-PubMed is tied into the NIH ecosystem, as manuscripts resulting from NIH funded projects are uploaded to PubMed Central (PMC), which is indexed as part of PubMed.
+PubMed indexes PubMed Central (PMC), which houses publications resulting from NIH funding.
 However, it is worth considering searching other databases in cases where there may be subject coverage outside of the health/biomedical sciences, and because grant information can be indexed in different ways which may be retrieved differently between different database searches.

 Most databases will allow you to create a user account.
 Doing so will allow you to save and re-run searches, as well as set alerts.